pranav-msc/imageCaptioningAndAudio/README.md

 run the command to generate and hear the text(on terminal)-

-python3 sample.py --image <path of the image>
+python3 sample.py --image "path of the image"

 example code   -   python3 sample.py --image ex.jpg